 DBG-1

-BUDGET ADOPTION PROCEDURES
+BUDGET ADOPTION PROCEDURES FOR REGIONAL SCHOOLS

 The regional district budget is adopted by the School Committee at the cost center level.
 Cost centers should represent appropriate levels of transparency for the Committee to oversee goal implementation while allowing for administrative day-to-day work.
 Cost centers will be agreed upon by the Committee and administration.